Dreams & Nightmares: David Lynch’s Many Connections to Poland

 Polish Night Music was the second full-length recording Lynch collaborated on.
-What followed it were two critically acclaimed solo projects, Crazy Clown Time (2011) and The Big Dream (2013), on which he furthered his musical experiments, but this time opted for more approachable rock and electronic sounds.
+What followed were two critically acclaimed solo projects, Crazy Clown Time (2011) and The Big Dream (2013), on which he furthered his musical experiments.
+But this time, he opted for more approachable rock and electronic sounds.

 Small traces of Lynch’s connection to Poland can also be found in the recent, long-awaited Twin Peaks: The Return (2017).
-The original seasons, aired on Polish TV for the first time in 1991, were a big hit and gathered a big following.
-Poles were fascinated and intrigued not only by the mystery of Laura Palmer’s death and vibrant characters trying to solve it, but also by the depiction of small city life, so different from the one in post-transformation Poland.
+The original seasons, which aired on Polish TV for the first time in 1991, were a big hit and gathered a significant following.
+Poles were fascinated and intrigued not only by the mystery of Laura Palmer’s death and vibrant characters trying to solve it, but also by the depiction of small-city life, so different from the one in post-transformation Poland.

 Twin Peaks was not the only work in which Lynch used Penderecki’s music – it was also featured in Wild at Heart (1990) and Inland Empire.
 Although, as far as we know, Lynch and Penderecki have never met personally, they did discuss the use of the latter’s music.

-There are a few other Polish tidbits in The Return (such as a cafe named ‘Szymon’s’), but the most peculiar one is the character of the ‘Polish accountant’ (Jonny Coyne) going by the name of Zawaski – a bald, sturdy fellow speaking broken English.
-In episode 16 he is encountered by Hutch (Tim Roth) and Chantal (Jennifer Jason Leigh).
-Their characters, played by actors affiliated with Quentin Tarantino, die in a truly Tarantinoesque way when they get involved in a preposterous parking dispute with the Pole – an unexpected and bloody shoot-out.
+There are a few other Polish tidbits in The Return (such as a cafe named ‘Szymon’s’), but the most peculiar one is the character of the ‘Polish accountant’ (Jonny Coyne) who goes by the name of Zawaski – a bald, sturdy fellow speaking broken English.
+In Episode 16, he is encountered by Hutch (Tim Roth) and Chantal (Jennifer Jason Leigh).
+Their characters, played by actors affiliated with Quentin Tarantino, die in a truly Tarantino-esque way when they get involved in a preposterous parking dispute with the Pole – an unexpected and bloody shoot-out.
 What might have inspired Lynch to write this scene?
-Well, the Poles have never been known as the most patient of drivers…
+Well, Poles have never been known as the most patient of drivers…